FOSDEM/stands-website/content/stands/debian.md

   <ul style="column-count:2">
   <li/><a href="https://in2021.mini.debconf.org/schedule/">MiniDebConf India
-  2021</a> took place on 2021-January-23rd and 24th (Sat/Sun).
+  2021</a> took place over the weekend of 2021-January-23rd and 24th.

   <li/><a href="https://bits.debian.org/2021/02/arduino-back-in-debian.html">Arduino
-  is back in Debian</a> as of 2021-Feburary-01. <br/>WANTED: Beta Testers for Arduino
+  is back in Debian</a> as of 2021-Feburary-01. <br/> <small>WANTED: Beta Testers for Arduino</small>

   <li/>The <a href="https://lists.debian.org/debian-devel-announce/2021/04/msg00010.html">First
   virtual Bug Squashing Party in Salzburg/Austria</a> was held on 2021-April-24th and 25th.

   <li/>The Debian Brazilian Portuguese (l10n-pt-BR) translation team
   <a=href"https://debianbrasil.org.br/blog/report-from-sprint-ddtp-ddtss-by-l10n-pt-br-team/">organised a sprint</a>
-  from 2021-March-20th through the 28.
-More than 100 new translations and more than 650 reviews were done by 15 people.
+  from 2021-March-20th through the 28. <small>More than 100 new translations and more
+  than 650 reviews were done by 15 people.</small>

   <li/>An <a href="https://debianbrasil.org.br/blog/online-seminar-ufal/">online seminar at UFAL - Brasil</a>
-  took place on 2021-June-3rd, hosted by DD Paulo Santana (phls) and contributor Thiago Pezzo (tico).
+  took place on 2021-June-3rd.

   <li/>Debian hosted a virtual <a href="https://micronews.debian.org/2021/1628014510.html">booth
   at #GitLabCommit</a> 2021-August-03.

   <li/>The <a href="https://micronews.debian.org/2021/1630744899.html">Debian
-  Day 2021 Turkey online</a> event took place the 26th of August, with 57 participants!
+  Day 2021 Turkey online</a> event took place the 2021-August-26th, with 57 participants!

   <li/><a href="https://wiki.debian.org/DebianEvents/nl/2021/MiniDebCamp21Tilburg">Mini
   DebCamp 21 Tilburg</a> took place during the weekend of 2021-August-28th and 29th.